Wahaj-Ali/tv-hub/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks to our friend [Lucas](https://github.com/Lucash2022) for a good insight of the code.

 Thanks to our friend [Kashif](https://github.com/Kashif-Saleem-Ghuman) for a good insight file loaders and styling.

 Thanks to our friend [Alex](https://github.com/Osoro254Alex) for a good insight of the overview of the project.

+Thanks to our friend [Ernest Korir](https://github.com/ernestkorir) for a good insight of the code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>